gentleman1990/base-aws-setup/README.md

 - IAMReadOnlyAccess
 - AmazonRoute53FullAccess

-Creation of that user, roles nad policies can be also migrated to terraform, but due to lack of time I decide to create it manually.
+Creation of all prerequisites can be also migrated to terraform, but due to lack of time I decide to create it manually.